 Remember, unlike your bank, an alternative finance provider should be able to process your entire application online and over the phone.
 They’ll be available to chat if you need help and, unlike your bank, won’t keep you on hold for hours.

-Providers of this type of loan include Funding Circle and RateSetter, although there are many new names also popping up as the sector grows.
+P2P finance companies include Funding Circle and RateSetter, although there are many new names also popping up as the sector grows.

 The second category we’ll look at is perhaps one that you’ve heard of.